AfricasVoices/Project-UNICEF-COVID19-SOM/README.md

  - pipenv
  - git

-After cloning you need to run `pipenv sync` in the project directory to install all dependencies required by the last step `upload log files` which runs in a non-dockerised environment.
+After cloning run `$ pipenv sync` in the project directory to install all dependencies required by the last step `upload log files` which runs in a non-dockerised environment.

 ## Usage